Genusbiz/docs/developers/defining-the-application-model/object-class-property/modify-an-object-class-property/general-settings.md

 Read on Demand

-<span style="FONT-WEIGHT: normal">Applies to properties with a binary data type and functions calculated using an RDBMS expression.
+Applies to properties with a binary data type and functions calculated using an RDBMS expression.

-<span style="FONT-WEIGHT: normal">When reading object data from the database, the value for a property with this option selected, would not be read.
+When reading object data from the database, the value for a property with this option selected, would not be read.
 For example, if the property represents a calculated measure which only is used for aggregation purposes, you should select this option.

-<span style="FONT-WEIGHT: normal">For example, a <span style="FONT-WEIGHT: normal; FONT-STYLE: italic">sales data <span style="FONT-WEIGHT: normal">object contains information about <span style="FONT-WEIGHT: normal; FONT-STYLE: italic">quantity <span style="FONT-WEIGHT: normal">and <span style="FONT-WEIGHT: normal; FONT-STYLE: italic">price<span style="FONT-WEIGHT: normal">.
-The <span style="FONT-WEIGHT: normal; FONT-STYLE: italic">sales amount <span style="FONT-WEIGHT: normal">is calculated as <span style="FONT-WEIGHT: normal; FONT-STYLE: italic">quantity * price <span style="FONT-WEIGHT: normal">using an [<span style="FONT-WEIGHT: normal">RDBMS expression](data-calculation.md)<span style="FONT-WEIGHT: normal">.
-The <span style="FONT-WEIGHT: normal; FONT-STYLE: italic">sales amount <span style="FONT-WEIGHT: normal">should not be read as part of the object data when accessing a single <span style="FONT-WEIGHT: normal; FONT-STYLE: italic">sales data <span style="FONT-WEIGHT: normal">object.
-However, when aggregating data, the <span style="FONT-WEIGHT: normal; FONT-STYLE: italic">sales amount <span style="FONT-WEIGHT: normal">should be used to calculate an aggregated value.
+For example, a <span style="FONT-WEIGHT: normal; FONT-STYLE: italic">sales data object contains information about <span style="FONT-WEIGHT: normal; FONT-STYLE: italic">quantity and <span style="FONT-WEIGHT: normal; FONT-STYLE: italic">price.
+The <span style="FONT-WEIGHT: normal; FONT-STYLE: italic">sales amount is calculated as <span style="FONT-WEIGHT: normal; FONT-STYLE: italic">quantity * price using an [RDBMS expression](data-calculation.md).
+The <span style="FONT-WEIGHT: normal; FONT-STYLE: italic">sales amount should not be read as part of the object data when accessing a single <span style="FONT-WEIGHT: normal; FONT-STYLE: italic">sales data object.
+However, when aggregating data, the <span style="FONT-WEIGHT: normal; FONT-STYLE: italic">sales amount should be used to calculate an aggregated value.

-<span style="FONT-WEIGHT: normal">Applies to properties with a binary data type and functions calculated using an RDBMS expression.
+Applies to properties with a binary data type and functions calculated using an RDBMS expression.

 Description
-<span style="FONT-WEIGHT: normal">Documentation of the purpose and content of the property.
+Documentation of the purpose and content of the property.

 **